 I drifted again, this time a few houses up the street to Christine’s place, where we sat on the lounge cuddling and I had my first kiss.
 I remember Christine taking my hand and placing it up and under her school uniform.
 It is those days of raspberry cordial, teenage dreams and family that come back whenever I hear a song by the Carpenters playing on the radio.
 Those days, when I was younger.

-“Do you believe in God.
+“Do you believe in God?
 I was watching you from the DJ box.
 You were enjoying my set.
 Do you believe in him?”
 I didn’t answer.
-“Have I offended you or something?
+“Have I offended you?
 Maybe you think I should get back up there and just spin tracks.
 Do you live in Chicago?”

-“Not very well I think mister DJ.
+“Not very well mister DJ.
 Oh, there has been times I’ve done okay.
-But, at the end of the day, once the shit is left to settle and the band has gone home, I don’t think I’ve done well at all.
+But at the end of the day, once the shit has settled and the band has gone home, I don’t think I’ve done well at all.
 But, if you compare me to other people I’ve done alright.
 Alright does sound a little underwhelming though.
 You said something about there being no comparison but that, I think, is a very idealistic position for you to be taking and …” The DJ cut me off mid sentence.
 “Stop.
 I said this is NOT a competition.
 And, as a general rule there should be NO comparison.
 How well did you love is all I asked.
-It is the easiest of all questions, yet you stand in this safe place with no answer, only comparison.
+It’s the easiest of all questions, yet you stand in this safe place with no answer, only comparison.
 Tell me, what do you feel under your skin?”
 There was no getting out of it, no changing records, not even a murder on the dance floor could save me.
 I had to answer.

 “Okay.
 I’ll tell you.
 Under my skin I believe not all people are created equal.
 I reckon there are a lot of really fucked up things happening today that most people aren’t aware of or even give a shit about.
 I stress.
-I think sometimes, not every day, but sometimes I think we are all doomed to die if the young generation is left in charge of the office, even just for five minutes… and I believe wholeheartedly in the power of chocolate to make you feel better after a break up.
+I think sometimes, not every day…but sometimes I think we are all doomed to die if the millennials are left in charge of the office (even just for a few minutes) and I believe wholeheartedly in the power of chocolate to make you feel better after a break up.
 But, mostly mister DJ I believe in music and a God that can dance.”

 He finished his Budweiser, turned to leave, stopped at the gates.
 “A God that can dance?
 Good on you, good-on-you.
 At least you’ve got something to hold tight, most don’t.”
 He did a little foxtrot and shut the gates.